Barnaby (comics): Characters and story

 One night after having been read a fairy tale involving a fairy godmother by his mother, Barnaby Baxter received a visit through his bedroom window from the cigar-wielding and pink wings-wearing Jackeen J. (J. J.) O'Malley, who announced that he was Barnaby's fairy godfather.
 This began a series of adventures with Mr. O'Malley that frequently got the pair of them into scrapes, most of which were either of Mr. O'Malley's making or resulted in embarrassment of some sort for the rather clumsy fairy godfather, a member of the Elves, Leprechauns, Gnomes, and Little Men's Chowder & Marching Society.
-A many of their adventures have surprising results, such as uncovering a gang of criminals hiding their loot in a supposedly haunted house, Barnaby's winning a scrap iron contest while out searching for a leprechaun's pot of gold, and unmasking a spy working in Mr. Baxter's office.
+Many of their adventures have surprising results, such as uncovering a gang of criminals hiding their loot in a supposedly haunted house, Barnaby's winning a scrap iron contest while out searching for a leprechaun's pot of gold, and unmasking a spy working in Mr. Baxter's office.

 Barnaby's parents deny that Mr. O'Malley is real and take Barnaby to child psychologists.
 This denial continues even when O'Malley is seen flying past their picture window, when he walks into their living room, and even after he is elected their representative to Congress.

-As time passes, more characters are added, including Jane Schultz, the little girl from down the street who did not believe in Mr. O'Malley until she saw him; Gorgon, Barnaby's talking dog (who never talks in front of the adults); Gus, the timid, glasses-wearing ghost; Atlas the Mental Giant (who is physically Barnaby's size); and Lancelot McSnoyd, the annoying invisible leprechaun who speaks with a Brooklyn accent.
+As time passes, more characters are added, including Jane Schultz, the little girl from down the street who did not believe in Mr. O'Malley until she saw him; Gorgon, Barnaby's talking dog (who never talks in front of the adults); Gus, the timid, glasses-wearing ghost; Atlas the Mental Giant (who is physically Barnaby's size); and Launcelot McSnoyd, the annoying invisible leprechaun who speaks with a Brooklyn accent.

 The strip ended when Barnaby reached his sixth birthday, the magical point beyond which he could no longer have a fairy godfather.
 With much regret, O'Malley leaves.